averageyogi/plex-collection-maker/README.md

 that specific library item to use for accurate identification.
 Otherwise, you can use the provided library dumping command to get a list of the names and GUIDs for all items in the provided libraries.

+Create a config.yml file from [config.template.yml](./config.template.yml) with the paths to your individual collection configuration files.
+You will have one config.yml file, but you can have as many collection config files as you want per library.
+Be aware, if collections in separate files for the same library have the same name, the collection config in the earlier file will be discarded.

 ## Usage

 Below are examples of collection configuration files.
 Only the collection title header and items list are necessary to